Ouled El Bahdja

 Ouled EL Bahdja was a supporters' group of USM Alger football fans established in the 1990s by a group of fans from Casbah.
 Members were known for chanting songs in support of their club, USM Alger.
-Members wished to remain anonymous, and refused public appearance and media interviews.
-The group was officially disbanded in 2022, citing problems and harassment facing its members.
+Ouled El Bahdja is widely recognized for popularizing protest songs in Algeria.
+Originally created to perform chants in the stands of Omar Hamadi Stadium, the group's repertoire gradually evolved to address social and political issues, including youth unemployment, corruption, and the country's political situation.